jvfe/paper_wdt_panglao/manuscript.md

 ### Item quality assessment

 Wikidata items were assessed for their quality by their number of statements, which were acquired using a custom wrapper on the MediaWiki API [@https://www.mediawiki.org/wiki/API:REST_API] and, in the case of gene data, via Wikidata's own query service, as stated in the Data acquisition section.

 Furthermore, items were also assessed by the presence of external identifiers - all of which are Wikidata properties:

-Ensembl Gene[@doi:10.1093/nar/gkz966] ([P594](https://www.wikidata.org/wiki/Property:P594))
+- Ensembl Gene [@doi:10.1093/nar/gkz966] ([P594](https://www.wikidata.org/wiki/Property:P594))
-and Entrez Gene[@doi:10.1093/nar/gks1189] ([P351](https://www.wikidata.org/wiki/Property:P351)) IDs for genes, Cell Ontology[@pmid:27377652] ([P7963](https://www.wikidata.org/wiki/Property:P7963)) IDs for cell types and Uberon[@pmid:22293552] ([P1554](https://www.wikidata.org/wiki/Property:P1554)) IDs for organs and tissues.
+and Entrez Gene [@doi:10.1093/nar/gks1189] ([P351](https://www.wikidata.org/wiki/Property:P351)) IDs for genes,
+- Cell Ontology [@pmid:27377652] ([P7963](https://www.wikidata.org/wiki/Property:P7963)) IDs for cell types
+- Uberon [@pmid:22293552] ([P1554](https://www.wikidata.org/wiki/Property:P1554)) IDs for organs and tissues.

 ### Class creation on Wikidata

 Classes corresponding to species-neutral classes were retrieved from Wikidata manually using Wikidata's Graphic User Interface.
 The dictionay matching terms in PanglaoDB to Wikidata identifiers were stored in a [reference csv table](https://github.com/jvfe/wikidata_panglaodb/blob/master/improvements/results/cell_type_reference_from_panglao_to_wikidata_31_10_2020.csv).

 Cell types which were not represented on Wikidata were added to the database via the graphical user interface (<https://www.wikidata.org/wiki/Special:NewItem>) and logged in the reference table.

 Species-specific cell types for human and mouse cell types were created for every entry in the reference table, connected to the species-neutral concept via a "[subclass of](http://www.wikidata.org/entity/P279)" property (e.g. every single "[human neutrophil](http://www.wikidata.org/entity/Q101405102)" is a also "[neutrophil](http://www.wikidata.org/entity/Q188417)" ).
 Our approach was analogous to the one taken by the CELDA ontology to create species-specific cell-types, with the difference that they used the `rdfs:subClassOf` class to denothe the subclass relationship [@wikidata:Q21284308].

 The reference sheet for species-neutral concepts was used to obtain the "subclass of" for every newly created item.
 Each item was labeled either "human " + the label for the neutral cell type, described as "cell type found in Homo sapiens" and tagged with the statement "[found in taxon](http://www.wikidata.org/entity/P703)" [_Homo sapiens_](https://www.wikidata.org/wiki/Q15978631).
 An analogous framework was used for mouse cell types, assuming that mouse in PanglaoDB meant [_Mus musculus_](http://www.wikidata.org/entity/Q83310).
 Batch creations were added to Wikidata via the tool Quickstatements (<https://quickstatements.toolforge.org/#/>).

 All genes in PanglaoDB either were already present on Wikidata or resolved to multiple entities and thus were excluded.

 ### Property creation on Wikidata

 Properties on Wikidata need to be supported by the users in a public forum before creation.
 To represent the cell-type marker relation, we proposed a property called `has marker` to the Wikidata community.
 We posted a message in 17th of November presenting the property, domain and range constraints, as well as additional comments.

 The proposal was accompanied by the following motivation statement: